The Security Printing Corporation (Bangladesh) Ltd.: Corruption allegations

+Bijoy Tori (Victory boat), on 16 December 2016, the then Managing Director Ziauddin Ahmed inaugurated it in the office premises, built with the support of the contemporary Awami League government.
+After the political change after 5 August 2024, it was removed as it resembled the Awami League boat symbol.

 There are various allegations against the officials of the organisation, including becoming millionaires through corruption.
 In a report submitted by the Department of Posts on 2 December 2024, in response to a court order in a non-judicial stamp forgery case filed against Simin Rahman of Transcom Group in December 2024, the Assistant Controller of Stamps, Shuvro Sutradhar, confirmed that the stamps in question were issued by Security Printing Corporation (Bangladesh) Limited in May 2023.
 On May 18, 2025, Elias Hossain's YouTube investigative report program called Fifteen Minutes showed that when Elias sent his own reporter to the organization to question about the fraud, the matter was ignored.
 A news report claims that none of the 714 officers and employees working at the company have the minimum educational training in currency engineering technology or security printing technology.
 In 2024, the DB suspected and monitored the institution for fraudulent certification of the Technical Education Board.